 - Loop encoder with loop move feature

 - Support for USB and SD cards, no CD slot!

 A game changer?

 So the marketing campaign around the SC5000 is to seduce DJs to change their riders and ask for these babies instead of the usual CDJs, and if the initial first impressions are confirmed in a more thorough inspection… that could just happen.
 Performance pads are so great for creative DJing, and they beat touchscreen based pads any day, easily.

 Many questions remain open yet: will the Engine software be improved to support the SC5000 better and make a fist against Rekordbox?
 What is the price point of this player, will it be in the CDJ-2000nx2’s 2K range or far below (my feeling is considerably cheaper).

-There are also rumours floating around the net that Denon DJ will release a new club mixer to match up with the SC5000.
+There are also rumors floating around the net that Denon DJ will release a new club mixer to match up with the SC5000.
 This would make a lot of sense since it’s a bit underwhelming to bring out a brand new media player without an equally brand new mixer that matches up with the player perfectly.

 Lastly, there are talks about a fully re-engineered version of Engine to power the new hardware.
 This will be the critical part and what will ultimately win many DJs over, or not.
-All the fancy features on a modern media player only work when the tracks have been properly analyzed by software, and Pioneer DJ’s Rekordbox does this brilliantly.
+All the fancy features of a modern media player only work when the tracks have been properly analyzed by software, and Pioneer DJ’s Rekordbox does this brilliantly.
 If Denon DJ wants a piece of the cake, they need to bring Engine up to the level of Rekordbox, and that is not an easy task.